sdss/robostrategy/docs/sphinx/intro.rst

 Things to do
 ============

- * Fix instrument
- * Make plotting faster
+ * Add sky and standards at some level
- * WD 100 pc cadences allow: in RM area.
+ * WD and 100 pc cadence changes
  * Check RV cadence consistency
- * airmass cost
  * How to make sure targets with field cadence are ensured
  * Fix hex grid pattern
  * Handle assignments in overlapping fields